AmgadHasan/simple-linear-regression/README.md

 # Simple Linear Regression

-This is a supervised machine learning model implementing simple linear regressions using the gradient descent algorithm.
+This is a supervised machine learning model implementing simple linear regression using the gradient descent algorithm.